-Dr Kristin Skoog is a Senior Lecturer in Media History.
-Her research is centred on media history, and especially the role of radio in post-war reconstruction, networks and transnational exchanges in broadcasting, and the history of women’s radio and women broadcasters.
-She has authored several publications exploring the history of women’s radio and women broadcasters, and is the co-founder of the Women’s Radio in Europe Network (WREN).
-Recent publications include the co-edited journal issue ‘Women and radio: sounding out new paths in women's history’ in Women's History Review (2019), and the co-edited journal issue on ‘Transnational Broadcasting’ in Feminist Media Histories (2019), and an authored chapter about the BBC’s war correspondent Audrey Russell, published in the book War Remains (2018).
+Dr Kristin Skoog is a Principal Academic in Media History.
+Her research is centred on media history, especially BBC radio, networks and transnational exchanges in broadcasting, and the history of women’s radio and women broadcasters.
+She is currently researching entanglements between radio broadcasting and the national and international women’s movement including organisations such as the National Council of Women of Great Britain (NCWGB), and the International Council of Women (ICW).
+She has authored several publications exploring the history of women’s radio and women broadcasters and is the co-founder of the Women’s Radio in Europe Network (WREN).

 Publications